-We will now show that the part of \eqref{eqn::variance_formula} coming from ``$A$'' of \eqref{eqn::time_decomp} is negligible.
-Roughly, the reason for this is that it is unlikely that both walks hit $y$ quickly, though in order to get a sufficiently good bound we will need to take advantage of some of the cancellation inherent in the situation.
-This will require us to invoke \eqref{eqn::radon_simple_bound}, which is a rough estimate of the Radon-Nikodym derivative of $\wt{\pi}$ with respect to $\pi$. \begin{lemma} Uniformly in $n$, we have
+We will now show that the part of (\ref{eqnvarianceformula}) coming from ``$A$'' of (\ref{eqntimedecomp}) is negligible.
+Roughly, the reason for this is that it is unlikely for both walks to hit $y$ quickly, though in order to get a sufficiently good bound we will need to take advantage of some more cancellation.
+This will in turn require us to invoke (\ref{eqnradonsimplebound}), which is a rough estimate of the Radon--Nikodym derivative of $\wt{\pi}$ with respect to $\pi$. \begin{lemma} Uniformly in $n$, we have